Dishuk/gattc/docs/getting-started.md

 ]
 ```

-Changes you make to the changelog are picked up by `gattc docs` and appear in the generated HTML.
+Manual changes to the changelog are picked up by `gattc docs` and appear in the generated HTML.

 ### Reverting a Release